rahul22mrk/job-discovery-platform/docs/architecture/system-architecture.md

 - Secret management
 - Secure configuration

-Future authentication/authorization will be added when user accounts are introduced.
+Authentication and authorization can be added when user accounts are introduced.

 ---

-# 27. External Dependency Isolation

-External services should be accessed through adapters.

-Examples:

-    SearchProviderAdapter
-    JobBoardAdapter
-    CompanyCareerAdapter

-The core domain should not depend directly on SDK-specific classes.

-This makes external provider replacement easier.

----

-# 28. Deployment Architecture — V1
+# 31. Deployment Architecture — Initial

-Initial deployment can remain simple:
+The first deployable architecture can remain simple.

     Internet
        ↓